tester248/watch-website/README.md

 ## Credits

-This project would not be possible without our amazing contributors and the community.
+This project would not be possible without these amazing contributors and the community.

 <a href="https://github.com/movie-web/movie-web/graphs/contributors"><img alt="GitHub contributors" src="https://img.shields.io/github/contributors/movie-web/movie-web?style=flat-square"></a>